What Defines a Senior Pet?

 How to Best Support Your Senior Pet

 Nutrition is important to keep your pet as healthy as possible.
 Your pet needs to like what they eat, and the diet needs to agree with their system.
 There are senior diets that can be helpful to feed.
 Ultimately, your pet’s appetite can be affected as they progress through a disease process, so it’s important to help stimulate their appetite.
 Softening their food with warm bone broth (rich in vitamins and minerals) is a great way to do this, as well as considering a homecooked diet.
 You can use the website Balanceit.com to find the right diet if cooking at home.

 Making the home environment hospitable to senior dogs is also key.
 Elevated food bowls are great and using yoga mags or carpet runners to create more traction for your pets will improve their health.

-A safe space for your senior pet to go to when they need time alone is alone crucial.
+A safe space for your senior pet to go to when they need time alone is crucial.
 Having their bed, food, and water all close by will make sure they are comfortable.

 Senior Pet Support: Pet Parent

 When caring for your pet for 10 plus years, there is a caregiver burden when giving daily medications, visiting vets, and maintaining hygiene for your senior pet.
 This is paired with recognizing the inevitable that your pet will not be with you forever.
 There is something called anticipatory grief that every family goes through.
 It’s important to recognize this so that you’re better able to care for yourself and your pet.
 There are resources, like the Association of Pet Loss and Bereavement, that include resources and chat rooms to be able to find a support group to help navigate this difficult time for your pet.
 The International Association of Animal Hospice and Palliative Care also has a listing on their site if you’re looking for a mental health professional who specializes in pet bereavement.